-During the quarter under review, the Company did not perform any share buyback transactions.
-As at 31 December 2013, the number of shares retained as treasury shares stood at 1,003,000.
+During the current quarter under review, the Company did not perform any share buyback transactions.
+As at 31 March 2014, the number of shares retained as treasury shares stood at 1,003,000.

 7. Dividend Paid

 Dividends paid to-date are tabulated below: